Beth Mooney: Early life and career

-Domestic and franchise career
+Domestic career

+Australia

 Mooney made her debut for the Queensland Fire in the Women's National Cricket League four days after her 16th birthday in 2010.
 Currently, she plays as a wicket-keeper/batter for Western Australia and Perth Scorchers.

 In November 2018, Mooney was named in Brisbane Heat's squad for the 2018–19 Women's Big Bash League season (WBBL|04).
 During the final of the WBBL|04 tournament, held on a sweltering Australia Day 2019, she overcame a dizziness-inducing illness to score a player of the match-winning 65 runs from 46 balls.
 (However, the opposition wicket-keeper Alyssa Healy appeared to sledge Mooney during her innings, saying on the player mic, "It's actually not that hot out here") Her innings inspired the Heat to its maiden Women's Big Bash title, with a three-wicket victory over the heavily favoured Sydney Sixers.